JorgeAvilaG/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hi I'm Jorge!  :smile: I discovered in Valencia the world of nanoscience where I did a Master and then I started my PhD about photovoltaic devices in the group of Henk Bolink.
-I am fascinated about new renevable energy sources and interested in computer science.
+I am fascinated about new renewable energy sources and interested in computer science.
 I enjoy so much competitive programming challenges!!